ander882/Stitch/README.md

 # Stitch
-A script to take single image files and make rotating image matrices from them.
+A script to take a group of single image files and make rotating image matrices from them.

 ## Problem
 Propresenter outputs a set of images (announcement slides) titled 1.jpg 2.jpg to n.jpg.
-But the mac mini in the corner needs 1 looong images to display on three seperate announcement screens.
+But the mac mini in the corner wants triple wide images to display 3 images on three seperate announcement screens.
 What to do?
 This script.

 ./stitch.sh 3x1 input/ output/

-Takes the, say 20, images from the input directory (from propresenter) and makes 20 sets of images that have 3 pics in them like this:
+Takes the, say 20, images from the input/ directory (from propresenter) and makes 20 triple wide images from them.
+Each image has 3 pics in them like this:
 * 1,2,3
 * 2,3,4
 * ...